Pritom-Mazhi/Restaurant-Management-APIs/README.md

 # How to access and run this project?
 - Install latest version of scala and sbt in your environment.
+- Clone this repository to your local directory.
 - open the **restaurant-apis** directory in you code editor(ie. VSCode).
 - enter inside the **restaurant-apis** directory and run ```sbt run```